-Introduction and Safety Information
+Introduction & Safety

-The Landoll Model 7833 High Speed Landoll (HSL) is a quality product designed to give years of trouble free performance.
+The Landoll Model 7822 High Speed Landoll () is a quality product designed to give years of trouble free performance.
 By following each section of this manual, your system will perform as designed for you and your operation.

-statements.
+Chapter 1 Gives basic instructions on the use of this manual and understanding the safety statements.
 Chapter 2 Gives product specifications for the equipment.
 These specifications supply lengths and measures for your equipment.
 A Standard Bolt Torque Table is provided to give guidelines for bolt torques to be used when servicing this product.
-Chapter 3 Contains assembly instructions for your 7833 High Speed Landoll (HSL).
+Chapter 3 Contains assembly instructions for your 7822 High Speed Landoll ().
 When these procedures are correctly followed, your equipment should provide you years of trouble-free operation and service.
 Chapter 4 Instructs how to operate your equipment before using it, and describes adjustments needed.
 Gives practical advice for the care and maintenance of your Landoll equipment.
 Drawings in this section locate adjustment points on the equipment.
-IF YOU HAVE ANY QUESTIONS CONTACT: LANDOLL COMPANY, LLC 1900 NORTH STREET MARYSVILLE, KANSAS 66508 PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909 Chapter 5 PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909 Is a troubleshooting guide to aid in diagnosing and solving problems with the High Speed Landoll () Chapter 5 Parts Manual PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909 Is a troubleshooting guide to aid in diagnosing and solving problems with the High Speed Landoll () Is a separate manual showing the various assemblies, sub-assemblies, and systems.
+IF YOU HAVE ANY QUESTIONS CONTACT: LANDOLL COMPANY, LLC.
+1900 NORTH STREET MARYSVILLE, KANSAS 66508 PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909 Chapter 5 Is a troubleshooting guide to aid in diagnosing and solving problems with the High Speed Landoll () Parts Manual Is a separate manual showing the various assemblies, sub-assemblies, and systems.
 Refer to that manual when ordering Landoll replacement parts.
 Order parts from your Landoll dealer.
-Chapter 5 Parts Manual Warranty PHONE # (785) 562-5381 or (800) 428-5655 OR FAX # (888) 527-3909 Is a troubleshooting guide to aid in diagnosing and solving problems with the High Speed Landoll () Is a separate manual showing the various assemblies, sub-assemblies, and systems.
-Refer to that manual when ordering Landoll replacement parts.
-Order parts from your Landoll dealer.
-The Warranty Registration form is included with the product documents.
+Warranty The Warranty Registration form is included with the product documents.
 Fill it out and mail it within 15 days of purchase.
 NOTE: IMPROPER ASSEMBLY, MODIFICATION, OR MAINTENANCE OF YOUR LANDOLL MACHINE CAN VOID YOUR WARRANTY.
+Comments Address comments or questions regarding this publication to:

-LANDOLL COMPANY, LLC ATTENTION: PUBLICATIONS - DEPT. 55 1900 NORTH STREET MARYSVILLE, KANSAS 66508
+LANDOLL COMPANY, LLC.
+ATTENTION: PUBLICATIONS - DEPT. 55 1900 NORTH STREET MARYSVILLE, KANSAS 66508